semaphoreP/codeastro/Day1/git_intro/README.md

    the repo, click the green `Code` button, and copy the HTTPS address for the repo.

-   Then, in your terminal window, navigate to wherever you'd like the repo to live on your local machine and type the following.
+   Then, in your terminal window within VS Code, navigate to wherever you'd like the repo to live on your local machine and type the following.
 This will create a new directory on your local machine with the same name as the repo.